ys279/ys279.github.io-src/content/blog/Blog3.md

 ![Pelican](../images/output_15_0.png)

-## From this plot, we can see Sub-Saharan Afraica always have highest death from 1990 to 2016.
+### From above plot, we can see Sub-Saharan Afraica always have highest death rate  from 1990 to 2016.
 And age Under5 have the greatest death amount.

 ```python